PrestaShop/docs/themes/assets/index.rst

     }

-Without a front controller
+Without a front controller module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you only have your module's class, register your code on the `actionFrontControllerSetMedia` hook and add your asset on the go inside the hook:
+If you only have your module's class, register your code on the `actionFrontControllerSetMedia` hook, and add your asset on the go inside the hook: